How to be a Groomsmen

 We like to have fun, yes.
 There’s a fine line between having fun and ruining photos.
 We don’t need to see any extra skin or crude gestures.
 Have fun, but if you wouldn’t do something in front of your grandmother, don’t do it for photos!

-Don’t miss the rest of my bridal party advice; check out How to be a Bridesmaid!
+Don’t miss the rest of my wedding party advice; check out How to be a Bridesmaid!